-- Combine water, sugar, lavender buds, and the seeds and pod of the vanilla bean in a small saucepan.
+- Make the simple syrup: Combine water, sugar, lavender buds, and the seeds and pod of the vanilla bean in a small saucepan.
 Whisk together to combine.
 Place over medium-low heat and cook, stirring often, until the sugar has dissolved.

-- Remove from heat, cover, and let steep for about an hour.
+- Chill and store: Remove from heat, cover, and let steep for about an hour.
 Strain into a jar or other airtight container and refrigerate until ready to use.

 To make Iced Coffee for one:

-- Add ice to a glass.
+- Combine all ingredients: Add ice to a glass.
 Pour in coffee, milk, simple syrup, and cream, and stir until smooth.
 Serve immediately.

 This recipe makes enough simple syrup for multiple drinks.

 Keywords: iced coffee, cold brew, lavender simple syrup, iced latte, summer drinks